 We need parent education on teen social media more than ever.
-I will guide parents through popular apps with hard-hitting information and help parents learn invaluable tools, insights and encouragement that will help them to better understand, connect with, and parent their teen.
+I will guide parents through popular apps with hard-hitting information and offer parents invaluable tools, insights and encouragement that will help them to better understand, connect with, and parent their teens.
 Parents will leave feeling empowered and educated.

-How To Be Close With Your Teen/Child: Seven Parenting Actions and Why SO Many Parents Don’t Do Them
+How to Be Close With Your Teen/Child: 7 Parenting Actions and Why SO Many Parents Don’t Do Them

 Using storytelling, humor and insights, I share seven important actions that parents can put into place immediately…and get ready to laugh at how weird us parents can be!
 (One of my most popular seminars.)

 Raising Caring, Mature, Successful Teens

 Using facts proven by science, I help parents understand who their teenager needs them to be in order for their teen to grow in wisdom, maturity, emotional health, and success.

 After many years of listening to and studying kids/teens and their culture, I will share surprising and helpful insights that will forever change your relationship with your kid/teenager and his/her friends, and help you to be the parent you want to be.
 When parents go home they can read the “Wishes” with their kid/teen and see if he/she responds with a “Yes!
 That’s so true!”